lara-yeyati-preiss/major-studio-1/lab01_intro_to_coding/README.md

 #### Exercises

 Navigate to your local code directory using the Terminal (`cd path-to-your-code-directory`).
-Clone the class repo by running `git clone https://github.com/visualizedata/major-studio-1-fa24.git`.
+Clone the class repo by running `git clone <repository name>`.

 ##### Completing the exercises